RedsXDD/neopywal.nvim/README.md

     -- Setting this to false disables all default file format highlights.
     -- Useful if you want to enable specific file format options.
-    -- NOTE: if the treesitter plugin integration is enabled, this option -- will be automatically set to false unless the user manually sets it back on -- using the setup() function.
-    default_fileformats = true,
+    -- Defaults to false when treesitter is enabled, -- unless manually enabled inside the `setup()` function. default_fileformats = true,

     -- Setting this to false disables all default plugin highlights.